Consumer Fraud Reporting

 Have you received an email from the "Regional Manager" of "CAPS Solutions Ltd" in England & Wales (or ANYWHERE else) offering you a job as a "Online Representative Clerk", "Payment Officer", "local agent" or "local representative" in which you "receive payments", deduct your "Processing fee", deposit the checks and then wire most of the money to an overseas "company"?

-It is an AFF / Money transfer Scam.
-They'll send you counterfeit checks which you are supposed to deposit, take out some percentage (typically, 10%) for your work, and then MoneyGram or Western Union wire the remaining 90%.
+But of course, the email and the fake offer it represents are an AFF / Money transfer Scam.
+The scammer will send you counterfeit checks which you are supposed to deposit, take out some percentage (typically, 10%) for your work, and then MoneyGram or Western Union wire the remaining 90%.
 Notice that although you receive checks, they won't let you forward a check to them, only Western Union or Money Gram.
 There's a reason for this: Western Union and MoneyGrams are cashed immediately and are untraceable and irretrievable.
 Bank checks can take 1 or 2 weeks to clear!

 Of course, since the check is fake, it will bounce a week or so later after you deposit it.
 But you have already moneygram'ed the scammers the 90% of the amount, and that is transacted almost instantly.
 So you now owe the bank for the full amount.
 You may also face criminal charges for passing counterfeit checks.
 See this page for a step-by-step explanation of how the scam unfolds.